clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 These real-world challenges are linked by common mechanisms— I study how our time-traveling brains **recall the past** and **predict the future** to guide adaptive behavior.
 I also explore how **emotion and motivation** shape the information we choose to consume and the details we remember.

 My research combines behavioral experiments, brain imaging (fMRI), and large-scale online field studies.
 I curate a metaphorical *intervention toolbox* of generalizable strategies that can enhance **learning, belief updating,** and **behavior change** across domains.

-For more information about my resaerch program, please **[see my lab website](https://www.sinclairlab-rice.com/projects)**.
+For more information about my research program, please **[see my lab website](https://www.sinclairlab-rice.com/projects)**. **Please migrate to the new lab website** for publications, current projects, press, presentations, and more!